Queen-Annes-Revenge-Mgmt/The-Eviction-Loophole/README.md

 ```
 Connect red-flag addresses to landlords & property managers

-@PAMAPropMgmt was tied to violence, evictions & tenant abuse in multiple cases.
-How many more firms operate like this with LAHD's blessing?
+PAMA Prop Mgmt was tied to violence, evictions & tenant abuse in multiple cases.
+How many firms operate like this with LAHD's blessing?

 @MayorOfLA @CD6LosAngeles @adrin_nazarian @LATenantsUnion @TenantsTogether
 ```